RoyalDonkey/typst-put-thesis/template/chapters/01-introduction.typ

 This document is written for Polish and International students alike.
 Information pertaining to all is written in English.
-Tips and guidelines specific to the Polish language are written, you guessed it, in Polish.
+Tips and guidelines specific to the Polish language are also sprinkled throughout, with lengthier topics covered in @chap:polish-tips.

 == The rules of introductions
 The introduction chapter should include the following information: